turingschool/front-end-curriculum/projects/module-2/refactor-tractor-wc.md

 ### Accessibility

 * You must be able to tab through your app and use it without a mouse
-* Your app must still be usuable when tested with a colorblind extension
+* Your app must still be usable when tested with a colorblind extension
 * You must score as close to 100% as possible with the "Lighthouse Accessibility Audit".
 Be prepared to explain any accessibility audits your application is failing.
 * Your HTML must be written semantically and ARIA tags should be used (*ONLY if needed / appropriate*)